MithileshGungah/Data-Science-Portfolio/README.md

 I analyse data, build machine learning models, and use visualisation and statistical analysis to extract meaningful insights.

-My work focuses on combining **data exploration, modelling, visualisation, and interpretation** to understand patterns in data and explain the mechanisms behind them.
-I aim to produce results that are not only technically sound but also clearly interpretable and useful for decision-making.
+My work focuses on combining data exploration, modelling, visualisation, and interpretation to understand patterns in data and explain the mechanisms behind them.
+I aim to produce results that are technically sound, interpretable, and useful for decision-making.

 Across my projects I prioritise: